rebeccakuiper/Tutorials/_Overview of files.md

-Note: All files can be run under restriktor version 0.5-20.

-How to download the files:

-1. Click on green button called Code.
-2. Download zip (last option in list).
-3. Unzip it on your machine (that folder is now your working directory).

 There are several types of files on this tutorial github page:

 - Files that help you in specifying your hypotheses: